Japanese Knotweed Removal Vale of Glamorgan 2

 By | CYB Japanese Knotweed Removal & Management Blog | No Comments

 If you’re dealing with Japanese Knotweed on your property, securing a mortgage or selling your home can become unexpectedly complex.
-Many lenders now require an insurance-backed guarantee (IBG) as part of any professional treatment plan especially when Knotweed is located near structures.
+Many UK lenders now require an insurance-backed guarantee (IBG) as part of any professional treatment plan, especially when Knotweed is located near structures or boundaries.

-• Meet the legal requirements of most UK mortgage lenders
+• Meet the legal and lender requirements of most UK mortgage providers.

-• Typically remain valid for 5 to 10 years
+• Typically remain valid for 5 to 10 years, depending on the property and treatment type.

-1. A management plan carried out by a PCA-accredited specialist
+• A professional management plan carried out by a PCA-accredited specialist, ensuring the treatment is effective and compliant.

-3. A valid IBG protecting against future regrowth
+• A valid insurance-backed guarantee (IBG), protecting against future regrowth and potential financial liability.

-Not all guarantees are equal.
-A valid, lender-compliant Knotweed IBG should include:
+Not all guarantees provide the same level of protection.
+A lender-compliant insurance-backed guarantee should clearly include:

 Feature What to Look For